neuralvis/elpa-mirror/melpa/transient-dwim-readme.txt

 now.
 Just look at the neatly aligned menu and press the key that appears.

-To Use this package, simply add this to your init.el:
+To use this package, simply add below code to your init.el:
   (define-key global-map (kbd "M-=") 'transient-dwim-dispatch)